element14 Community

 Add the following elements to the canvas by clicking them in the Element Toolbox:

-Interval element: The interval element sets the project to run at the time set in the element’s properties, which by default is set to once per second (1000 ms).
+Interval Element Interval element: The interval element sets the project to run at the time set in the element’s properties, which by default is set to once per second (1000 ms).

-BME680 element: The BM3680 element reads the temperature, humidity, and pressure data.
+Bosch BME680 Element BME680 element: The BM3680 element reads the temperature, humidity, and pressure data.
 This is an environmental sensor that is onboard the RSL10-SENSE-GEVK, and its element is imported in the Element Toolbox for RSL-SENSE-GEVK projects by default.

-BLE characteristic element: This element creates a GATT characteristic to use in your project and is a coupled element that bridges the project between the Embedded tab and Application tab, meaning it’s included on both tabs.
+BLE Characteristic Element BLE characteristic element: This element creates a GATT characteristic to use in your project and is a coupled element that bridges the project between the Embedded tab and Application tab, meaning it’s included on both tabs.

 Let's proceed to the Applications tab to create the project’s visual component.
 Here we’ll create a basic interface, pairing the sensor values sent from the Embedded tab with label elements to display their values on labels inside the mobile app.
 Click the Application tab to move to the application area of the project.
 Notice how the Element Toolbox has changed, and that the coupled BLE characteristic elements are displayed on the canvas.
-Click the button in the Application tab’s toolbar to display the app builder.
+Click the App Builder button in the Application tab’s toolbar to display the app builder.
 This area creates a visual interface for your project.
-By default, this uses the smallest display size supported for an interface (320x560), but you can add an interface size by clicking the button.
+By default, this uses the smallest display size supported for an interface (320x560), but you can add an interface size by clicking the add display button.
 Use the display size that fits best with your mobile device.

 Add the following elements:

-Interval element: The interval element sets the project to run at the time set in the element’s properties, which by default is set to once per second (1000 ms).
+Interval Element Interval element: The interval element sets the project to run at the time set in the element’s properties, which by default is set to once per second (1000 ms).

-Label element: The label element displays text on a project’s interface.
+Label Element Label element: The label element displays text on a project’s interface.
 Notice when the label is added to the canvas, a corresponding interface component is added to the app builder.
 The label component can be moved around on the interface wherever you like.

-Analog meter element: The analog meter element adds a meter to measure value to a project’s interface.
+imageAnalog meter element: The analog meter element adds a meter to measure value to a project’s interface.

-Cloud element: The element enables a project’s data to be sent to the Atmosphere cloud.
+Cloud Event Element Cloud element: The element enables a project’s data to be sent to the Atmosphere cloud.

-.
+Connect the interval element to the BLE characteristic elements.
+Within the interval element’s trigger properties, set each BLE characteristic’s event ability to Trigger under the Interval trigger, which will trigger the BLE characteristic elements every time the interval triggers.
+Connect the BLE characteristic element carrying the temperature data to the first label element.
+This creates an event between the two elements of Set Text under the Read trigger, which sets the text to the value of the label when the BLE characteristic is read.
+This correlates the set value from the BLE characteristic element in the Embedded tab to the label on the interface.
+Within the Set Text event, modify the Text field to "Temperature:" + readData.toFixed(2).
 This argument reads the temperature data and truncates the value to two decimal places.
 This is all that needs to be done for the project’s interface, simply using three labels to display text values.
 To this point, an interval has been set that will trigger the BLE characteristic elements once per second, which will display the read temperature values on the interface label.
 The cloud event element is a coupled element between the Application and Cloud tabs.
 Connect the BLE characteristic element carrying the temperature data to the cloud event element.
-This adds the Send Event
+This adds the Send Event event to the BLE characteristic element’s Read trigger, which sends the set value data to the Atmosphere when the BLE characteristic is read.
+Connect the BLE element to the Analog meter event and set the ranges and other characteristics if required.

 These are the basic things that need to be done for the basic setup inside the Applications tab. but I have added a few more customizations such as adding background images and logos to give credits to certain entities.